Tymoshenko row causes Ukraine to call off summit

-KIEV (Reuters) - Ukrainian President Viktor Yanukovich on Tuesday cancelled a regional summit rather than host a partly-boycotted meeting and face a lecture over his treatment of imprisoned opposition leader Yulia Tymoshenko.
+KIEV (Reuters) - Ukrainian President Viktor Yanukovich on Tuesday called off a regional summit rather than host a partly-boycotted meeting and face a lecture over his treatment of imprisoned opposition leader Yulia Tymoshenko.

-The foreign ministry’s announcement that the talks had been called off was an embarrassing setback for Yanukovich and a triumph for Tymoshenko, who is on hunger strike in prison in the city of Kharkiv.
+The foreign ministry’s announcement of the cancellation of the talks, planned for Thursday and Friday in Yalta, was an embarrassing setback for Yanukovich and a triumph for Tymoshenko, on hunger strike in prison in the city of Kharkiv.

-The presidents of Germany, Austria, Italy, Croatia, Estonia, Slovenia, Bulgaria and the Czech Republic had all said they were pulling out of the informal summit that had been planned for Thursday and Friday in Yalta.
-Twenty heads of state attended the summit when it was held in Poland last year.
+The presidents of Germany, Austria, Italy, Croatia, Estonia, Slovenia, Bulgaria and the Czech Republic had all said they were pulling out of the informal summit which was attended by 20 heads of state when it was held in Poland last year.

-The boycott followed allegations by Tymoshenko, a former prime minister, that she had been beaten by prison guards last month.
+The boycott followed allegations by Tymoshenko, a former prime minister, that she was beaten by prison guards last month.

 The authorities have denied any mistreatment of the charismatic Tymoshenko, who was a driving force in the 2004 Orange Revolution street protests which doomed Yanukovich’s first bid for the presidency.